Nightshade-Foundation/darkfang/README.md

 ### Building binaries

-In order to build Min from source, follow the installation instructions above, then use one of the following commands to create binaries:
+In order to build darkfang from source, follow the installation instructions above, then use one of the following commands to create binaries:

 - `npm run buildWindows`
 - `npm run buildMacIntel`